US, China agree on N. Korea sanctions deal

-The United States and China have made a deal under which the UN Security Council will expand existing sanctions against North Korea for staging a ballistic missile test, envoys said on Friday.
+The United States and China have made a deal under which the UN Security Council will expand existing sanctions against North Korea for staging a ballistic missile test, envoys said Friday.

 The United States has sought a Security Council resolution with tough new sanctions against the nuclear-armed North for the rocket launch.